 For more information on sewer backups, click HERE

 Our crews fix potholes on a regular basis, fitting the work in between other duties.
 If you have seen any big potholes, you can help out by letting us know to add them to our list.
 Be sure to take note of the street address or crossroads nearest the pothole and report it to the Operations Department by emailing email@example.com or calling 250-427-9660.

-Have you noticed a stronger odor from the Wastewater Treatment Plant that occurs every year in June?
+Have you noticed a stronger odour from the Wastewater Treatment Plant that occurs every year in June?
 Some of the tasks that must be done annually in June cause stronger smells from the Treatment Plant.
-Unfortunately, high winds and heavy rains compound the problem by carrying the odor farther as well as prolonging the natural process of drying and composting.
+Unfortunately, high winds and heavy rains compound the problem by carrying the odour farther as well as prolonging the natural process of drying and composting.
 The City does everything possible to minimize the impact and apologizes for any inconvenience.

 For more information on Wastewater, click HERE

 Once the snow has melted away, our crew begins cleaning up the gravel that was spread over streets and sidewalks.
 Our street sweeper is out through the months of April and May.
 We ask that residents/business owners sweep any sand and gravel from sidewalks into gutters before the streetsweeper reaches their neighbourhoods.